Wardrop/Scorched/docs/02_fundamentals/01_the_controller.md

 The Root Controller
 -------------------
 Although you will likely have a main controller to serve as the target for Rack, Scorched does not have the concept of a root controller.
-It mades no differentiation between a sub-controller and any other controller.
+It makes no differentiation between a sub-controller and any other controller.
 All Controllers are made equal.

 You can arrange and nest your controllers in any way, shape or form.
-Scorched has been designed to not make any assumptions about how you structure your controllers, which again, can accommodate very creative solutions.
+Scorched has been designed to not make any assumptions about how you structure your controllers, which again, can accommodate creative solutions.